flojoy-ai/studio/README.md

    - You can provide `-n` argument to skip installing Javascript packages.
    - You can provide `-p` argument to skip installing python packages.
    - Optionally you can provide port number followed by `-P` argument to run backend server on specific port.
-   - You can provide a branch name for [APPS](https://github.com/flojoy-io/apps) submodule to pull latest changes from that branch by providing branch name followed by `--apps_branch` argument. i.e `sh mac_start_up.sh --apps_branch main`
-   - You can provide a branch name for [NODES](https://github.com/flojoy-io/nodes) submodule to pull latest changes from that branch by providing branch name followed by `--nodes_branch` argument. i.e `sh mac_start_up.sh --nodes_branch main`

 # Running ElectronJS locally